DCotterill/halixia-hugo/content/ma/become-multilingual-292.md

 layout: static
 ---

-Find out which language matches your learning style
+Find out which language matches your learning style.

 Discover what type of learner you are and which language you should learn.
 Certain languages might come more naturally to certain people.